 We're 'Connecting a Community'

-Over the next six months we will be reaching out to the community to find out what Otley in 2030 looks like for you.
-What kind of town do YOU want Otley to be?
+We will continuously try to engage local people to find out: What kind of town do YOU want Otley to be?

 How you can get involved: